bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hamilton.md

 **William Rowan Hamilton** was an Irish astronomer and mathematician who discovered the quaternions.

 ### Mathematical Profile (Excerpt):
-* Archibald Hamilton had not had a university education and it is thought that Hamilton's genius came from his mother, Sarah Hutton.
 * By the age of five, William had already learned Latin, Greek, and Hebrew.
-* He was taught these subjects by his uncle, the Rev James Hamilton, who William lived with in Trim for many years.
 * William soon mastered additional languages but a turning point came in his life at the age of 12 when he met the American Zerah Colburn.
 * Colburn could perform amazing mental arithmetical feats and Hamilton joined in competitions of arithmetical ability with him.
 * It appears that losing to Colburn sparked Hamilton's interest in mathematics.
 * Hamilton's introduction to mathematics came at the age of 13 when he studied Clairaut's Algebra, a task made somewhat easier as Hamilton was fluent in French by this time.
 * Hamilton entered Trinity College, Dublin at the age of 18 and in his first year he obtained an 'optime' in Classics, a distinction only awarded once in 20 years.
-* In August 1824, Uncle James took Hamilton to Summerhill to meet the Disney family.
-* It was at this point that William first met their daughter Catherine and immediately fell hopelessly in love with her.
 * Unfortunately, as he had three years left at Trinity College, Hamilton was not in a position to propose marriage.
 * However Hamilton was making remarkable progress for an undergraduate and submitted his first paper to the Royal Irish Academy before the end of 1824, which was entitled On Caustics.
-* The following February, Catherine's mother informed William that her daughter was to marry a clergyman, who was fifteen years her senior.
 * He was affluent and could offer more to Catherine than Hamilton.
 * In his next set of exams William was given a 'bene' instead of the usual 'valde bene' due to the fact that he was so distraught at losing Catherine.
 * In 1826 Hamilton received an 'optime' in both science and Classics, which was unheard of, while in his final year as an undergraduate he presented a memoir Theory of Systems of Rays to the Royal Irish Academy.